RoyalCities/RC-Home-Assistant-Low-VRAM/Vocal-Command-Daisy-Chaining.md

-# Vocal Daisy Chaining for Home Assistant Assist
+# Vocal Daisy Chaining for Home Assistant

 This guide explains how to enable simple voice daisy chaining using Home Assistant's Assist.
 After completing a command, the assistant can prompt for additional input (e.g., "Want me to do anything else?") and keep listening for a short time.
 This allows you to chain multiple commands together naturally.